nconn34/robogersneighborhood/README.md

 Code: const number = 123456789; output = []; robogerNum = number.toString;
 Expected Output: [1, 2, 3, 4, 5, 6, 7, 8, 9]

+Test: "It will identify 3 when one is present in the array"
+Code: output.includes(3)
+Expected Output: True

 Test:
 Code:
 Expected Output: